If something breaks in my home do I have to fix it?

 This depends on where your home is and what kind of animal or insect it is.

-If the infestation is something that is not mice, rats or squirrels then it may be more difficult to deal with:
+If the infestation is something that is not mice, rats or squirrels, please keep in mind:

-- Some bees are a protected species so we cannot remove them
+- Some bees are a protected species so cannot be removed

 - Birds who have made a nest cannot be removed until their young have left